soham97/soham97.github.io/_pages/about.md

 Previously, I received my masters degree from Carnegie Mellon University and B.Tech from VJTI.
 I have been an intern at Microsoft, Siemens R&D, and Siemens.
 My Microsoft research page can be found [here](https://www.microsoft.com/en-us/research/people/sdeshmukh/).

-**Research opportunities:** If you have questions or want to collaborate with me, feel free to join my [discord server](https://discord.gg/DJX6upFC)!
+**Research opportunities:** If you have questions or want to collaborate with me, feel free to email me.